Sonjya00/Frogger-Game/README.md

 It is possible to check how many lives are left, how many gems and stars have been collected, what the current level is, and the current score so far on the menu on top of the board.

 ### Victory and game over
 The player can win the game by reaching level 40, and will lose if the lives number drops down to zero.
-Either way, a game over modal will appear with the stats displayed on the menu (final level, total of gems and stars collected, and final score).
+Either way, a game over modal will appear with the stats displayed on the menu (final level, total of gems and stars collected, elapsed time, and final score).
 The modal will ask if the player wants to start a new game.
 If the player clicks on the "Start a new game!" button, the initial modal (the one containing the instructions and the character selection) will appear.

 ### Restart button
 The player can restart a game any time by clicking the restart button.
 The game will be paused, and a modal will ask the player if s/he wants to restart the game.
 If the player clicks on "Yes", either the game over modal, or the initial modal  will appear depending on whether a new game had already been started.
 If the player clicks on "No", the game will simply restart from its pause.